Lezzer/liam-reilly.info/public/blog/posts/00-ten-percent-time-intro.md

 Because we are free to do anything we choose, often times it might just be the little nice to haves like this that we focus on.
 So the business is getting little tweaks here and there, along side the normal day to day releases.

 I actually did this for my last 10% time.
-Just built a handy tool that the business would find useful, that wasn't important enough to prioritise over anything else.
+I just built a handy tool that the business would find useful, that wasn't important enough to prioritise over anything else.
 But just makes 1 thing a little easier to manage.

 ### My next 10% time idea - Vault